How can I tell if an email is genuinely from PayPal?

 If you think you’ve received a phishing email, forward it to firstname.lastname@example.org (so we can investigate) and then delete the fake email from your mailbox.
 If you‘ve responded to a fraudulent email and believe your PayPal account may now have been accessed, you should report the unauthorised access immediately.

 - If you provided any personal information in response to a phishing email or on a spoof website, change your Password and Security Questions immediately.

 - If you provided any financial information, contact your bank and your credit card issuer and tell them about the situation.

-- Review your PayPal account history to check that you recognise all recent payments.
+- Review your PayPal payment and transfer activity to check that you recognise all recent activity.

 You have been logged out to help protect your account.